kendallroden/azure-apim-lab/apimanagement-1.md

 ## Create an API Management instance

-An instance can take sometime to provision - so have one created in advance of any demo.
+Plan 40-45 minutes for your instance provisioning time - keep this in mind when planning demos and workshops

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.ApiManagement)